Gladys Pearl Baker

-Baker was married three times for three to four years each marriage.
+Gladys was married three times for three to four years each marriage.
 She was married for the first time at age 14 to Jasper Newton Baker.
-They had two children, and at the end of the marriage Jasper kidnapped the children and returned with them to his native Kentucky.
-Baker moved to Kentucky to be near her children but left after four months.
+They had two children, including American author Berniece Baker Miracle and Robert Jasper “Kermit” Baker.
+At the end of the marriage, Jasper kidnapped their two children and returned to his native Kentucky without his wife's knowledge.
+Gladys moved to Kentucky to be near her children but left after four months.
 She had limited contact thereafter.
-Her short marriage to Martin Edward Mortensen ended in divorce.
-She had a relationship with Charles Stanley Gifford, who was separated from his wife, and they were parents to Norma Jeane Mortenson, but Gifford was never part of Norma Jeane's life.
-Baker struggled to take care of her daughter and placed her with a foster family weeks after her birth.
+She moved to Hollywood, where she became a film cutter in the growing movie industry.
+There, she met Martin Edward Mortensen, with whom she had a short marriage that ended in divorce.
+Afterwards, she had a relationship with Charles Stanley Gifford while he was separated from his wife.
+Gladys became pregnant with her third child, Norma Jeane Mortenson (also called Norma Jeane Baker and later Marilyn Monroe).
+Gladys struggled to take care of her daughter and placed her with a foster family weeks after her birth.

-Prone to mood swings, Baker had a mental breakdown after the death of her son, suicide of her father, and news that her studio was shutting down.
+Prone to mood swings, Gladys had a mental breakdown after the death of her son, the suicide of her father, and news that her studio was shutting down.
 From 1934 until the 1960s, Gladys spent most of her time in psychiatric facilities.
-During that time, Baker had a three-year marriage to John Stewart Eley, who died before she could divorce him.
-In her later years, she lived with her other daughter Berniece and then in a senior care facility.
+During that time, Gladys had a three-year marriage to John Stewart Eley, who died before she could divorce him.
+In her later years, she lived with her daughter Berniece before moving to a senior care facility.